 2. Are you a mom?
 If not, why do you want to join this group?

 If you live in the greater Southern California region, consider joining L.A.
-Women of Reality TV
+Women of Reality TV.

-“...
+This group of approximately 4,200 professionals provides comprehensive support for its members by offering: “...
 A safe space to vent, post job opportunities, share upcoming networking events, ask production questions, and have each other’s backs!”

 Administrator Charisse Simonian elaborates: